-Kracker KrumbS Odds Bits Salvaged Soon after the close of World War I, a young man stood in the doorway of a printing establishment at the close of the day's His brow might have been furrowed by the seriousness of his uny) in the school auditorium, thoughts, for he was engaged in deep thinking.
+Kracker KrumbC Odds Bits Salvaged at Random

+Soon after the close of World War I, a young man stood in the doorway of a printing establishrowed by the seriousness of his | uny; in the school auditorium. thoughts, for he was engaged in deep thinking.
 Finally, he turn.
 Littlefield, and salutatorian is commanders pinned flowers on ed to his older brother, and the Dickie Morrow.
-The program all members of the corps of eafollowing conversation ensued: me a newspaper."
+The program all members of the corps of 64following conversation ensued: is as follows:

+me a newspaper."
 "What are Polnac; presentation of awards, Ross Volunteers, presentation of you going to do for money?"
-C. C. Brown; salutatory, Dickle awards to more than 200 cadets Rule.
-"You're going to furnish the Morrow; piano solo, "Waltz in was made in a special parents' money!"
+C. C. Brown; salutatory, Dickie awards to more than 200 cadets money!"
 "Well, okay, go ahead."
-A-Flat," Anita Tidwell; class hisper field.
+A-Flat," Anita Tidwell; class his- day review.